alexvasiu/alexvasiu/README.md

 - 👋 Hi, I’m @alexvasiu
 - 👀 I’m interested in distributed systems, data engineering, and machine learning
-- 🌱 I’m currently learning about new big data processing solutions
-- 💞️ I’m looking to collaborate on challenging projects (part-time only for now)
+- 💞️ I’m looking to collaborate on challenging/complex projects as a contractor/consultant
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/alexandru-vasiu-32b889100/) or on [email](mailto:alexandru.avasiu@gmail.com)

 <!---